travisgoodspeed/md380tools/README.md

 installing an arm-none-eabi cross compiler toolchain.
 The firmware and a Windows flashing tool will then appear in `md380tools-yyyy-mm-dd`.
-Alternately, you can flash them from Linux with `make clean doflash`, after starting the recovery bootloader by holding PTT and the button above it during a radio reboot.
+Alternately, you can flash them from Linux with `make clean flash`, after starting the recovery bootloader by holding PTT and the button above it during a radio reboot.

 ##Windows Firmware Installation##